 - Indirect earn frequent flyer credit cards.
 These rewards credit cards let you transfer the points you earn to frequent flyer programmes used by multiple airlines.
-For example, Lloyds Bank offers a credit card that lets you collect Avios Air Miles, which can be redeemed with a number of airlines.
+For example, Lloyds Bank offers a credit card that lets you collect Avios, which can be redeemed with a number of airlines.

 Read our guide to frequent flyer credit cards.

 These enticing choices grant you the flexibility to exchange accumulated points for an variety of benefits, such as frequent flyer miles for travel, merchandise, gift cards or even credits towards your account balance.

 Many of these rewards programmes also offer auto-redemption for specific rewards, such as cashback, gift cards or frequent flyer points.
 For example, ANZ allows cardholders to opt-in for auto-redemption through Virgin Australia’s Velocity program.
 With this option, all ANZ Rewards points are automatically transferred to your Velocity account annually, periodically or when you have earned a specific amount of ANZ Rewards points.